run-ai/docs/docs/admin/runai-setup/cluster-setup/dgx-bundle.md

 <!-- DGX Bundle -->
-# Run:ai & NVIDIA DGX Bundle

-NVIDIA [DGX](https://www.nvidia.com/en-us/data-center/dgx-systems/){target=_blank} is a line of NVIDIA-produced servers and workstations which specialize in using GPUs to accelerate deep learning applications.

-NVIDIA DGX comes bundled out of the box with Run:ai.
-The purpose of this document is to guide you through the process of installing and configuring Run:ai in this scenario

-## NVIDIA Base Command Manager
+# Install using Base Command Manager

+This article explains the steps required to install the Run:ai cluster on a DGX Kubernetes Cluster using NVIDIA Base Command Manager (BCM).

 [NVIDIA Base Command Manager](https://www.nvidia.com/en-us/data-center/base-command/manager/){target=_blank} allows the deployment of software on NVIDIA DGX servers.
 During the installation of the DGX you will select `Run:ai` as well as Run:ai prerequisites from the Base Command Manager installer.